insightsengineering/teal.transform/README.md

 To understand how to use this package, please refer to the [Getting Started](https://insightsengineering.github.io/teal.transform/latest-tag/articles/teal-transform.html) article, which provides multiple examples of code implementation.

-## Getting help

-If you encounter a bug or you have a feature request - please file an issue.
-For questions, discussions and staying up to date, please use the "teal" channel in the [`pharmaverse` slack workspace](https://pharmaverse.slack.com).

 Below is a small example usage:

 ```r